putrinahampun/final-project-scAI5/README.md

 ## Results
 ### Model Performance
 In this task, some experiments and modifications were conducted on different versions of the ResNet architecture.
 The best results were achieved using the ResNet-18 architecture with additional Linear, ReLU, and Dropout layers.
-The optimal model was obtained by setting the parameters to batch_size = 64, learning_rate = 0.0001, and epoch = 100, resulting in an accuracy of 91%.
+The optimal model was obtained by setting the parameters to **batch_size = 64, learning_rate = 0.0001, and epoch = 100**, resulting in an accuracy of **91%**.

 #### 1. Metrics